briantjacobs/starter/README.md

-Starter TEST TEST TEST is a barebones starting TEST TEST TEST point for responsive sites built on Jekyll and with site management in [prose](http://prose.io).
+Starter TEST TEST TEST is a barebones starting HMMMM point for responsive sites built on Jekyll and with site management in [prose](http://prose.io).
 To get started, Fork this repo and [install Jekyll](http://jekyllrb.com/docs/installation).

 To work on the site locally, run `jekyll serve --watch`, then visit `http://localhost:4000/starter/` in your browser.